tendermint/tendermint/README.md

 CHANGELOG even if they don't lead to MINOR version bumps:

 - crypto
-- types
-- rpc/client
 - config
-- node
 - libs
     - bech32
-    - common
+    - bits
-    - db
+    - bytes
-    - errors
+    - json
     - log
+    - math
+    - net
+    - os
+    - protoio
+    - rand
+    - sync
+    - strings
+    - service
+- node
+- rpc/client
+- types

 Exported objects in these packages that are not covered by the versioning scheme are explicitly marked by `// UNSTABLE` in their go doc comment and may change at any